๐Ÿง Mining on Linux

 Copy the address โ€” you'll need it in step 5.

-Back up your wallet: burritocoin-cli backupwallet ~/wallet-backup.dat.
-Copy that file off your machine.
+Copy wallet-backup.dat off this machine.
 If you lose it, you lose your BRTO.

 Step 4 of 5